-- Is racist, homophobic, sexist or otherwise discriminatory or derogatory

-- Personally attacks individuals

-- Is irrelevant to the areas of our work
+- Is racist, homophobic, sexist or otherwise discriminatory or derogatory - Personally attacks individuals - Is irrelevant to the areas of our work - Infringes copyright outside the recognised terms of "Fair Dealing"

 In addition, posts should not be repetitive or uninteresting for our audience, e.g. avoid multiple photos of meetings or people giving presentations!